 I get why.
 Unparalleled bodyweight workouts, faster recovery, and low impact.
 An all-around win.

 Mine are still going strong many years later.
-When I upgrade I’ll go with these ones:
+If you’re on a budget:

 3. Water Dumbbells